Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

 10. Publish your pins on Pinterest

-Click on the red and white plus sign on upper right hand corner on Pinterest.
-Upload your image, add a title, description and the URL.
+Click on the red and white plus sign on the upper right-hand corner on Pinterest.
+Upload your image, add a title, description, and URL.

 Install the Chrome extension to pin from your blog.

 From your share icons